chance-get-yours/moirae/README.md

 Moirae consists of a single [core](./packages/core/README.md) module and a series of plugins to support interaction with various messaging services and event stores.

+The name "Moiae" comes from the Fates of Greek mythology. https://en.wikipedia.org/wiki/Moirai

 ### Plugins
 Current and proposed plugins for Moirae.
 Always welcome to other suggestions/PRs to add functionality.